aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/cell/_index.md

 ```

 Returns a Characters object that represents a range of characters within the cell text.

+**Remarks**

 This method only works on cell with string value.

 **Example**